-- A foundation programme certificate.
-The University's Centre for International Foundation Programmes (CIFP) offers a range of programmes providing an excellent preparation for undergraduate academic study.
-Find out more about taking a foundation programme at the University of St Andrews.
+- Foundation programme certificate: Our International Foundation Programmes offer a range of programmes providing excellent preparation for undergraduate academic study at the University of St Andrews.

 For more information please contact the Admissions team by emailing firstname.lastname@example.org.

-For information on postgraduate entry requirements please contact the Admissions team at firstname.lastname@example.org.
+For more information please contact the Admissions team at email@example.com.

 All students entering the University must provide evidence that they can use English well enough to study effectively at St Andrews.

 We accept a wide range of language tests and qualifications as proof of English language proficiency.
 If you were educated outside the UK or use English as an additional language, you should include information about your English language proficiency with your application.

 For full information about the language tests and qualifications that the University accepts for undergraduate applicants, please see the English language requirements for undergraduates.